ecDuster/frontend-nanodegree-arcade-game/README.md

 4) The key is to pick up as many gems as possible.
 Watch out though, those bugs are nasty!

 5) Most importantly, you gotta have fun!
-Change your colleagues or friends!
+Challenge your colleagues or friends!